CHINA - BURMA - INDIA

 3rd Ferrying Squadron, Chabua

-"Harvey's last letter from India" written by his father on the envelope.
-(Transcribed letter follows copy of original).
+"Harvey's last letter from India" was written by his father on the envelope.
+(Transcribed letter follows picture of original).

 Harvey and Norman Nysteen